The Physics of Care by Jim Moss

 The messiness of life is not the problem.
 It is the point.

 A society that tries to optimize away all the mess and emotion of human life also optimizes away the mechanism that produces resilience.
-What we actually want, what the evidence points toward, is not a frictionless life but the capacity to meet life's inevitable friction with enough care that we come through it more capable than we went in.
+What we actually require to traverse this is not a frictionless life, but the capacity to meet life's inevitable friction with enough care that we come through it more capable than we went in.
+Together.

 That is the book's deepest argument.
 Not that we should care more as a moral project.
-But that the caring life is more fully what human beings were built for.
+But that the caring life is more fully what we were built for.
 The science and the biology and the mathematics of human systems all point in the same direction.
-Toward each other.
+Toward each other, and forward together.
 The physics is the proof.
 The point is shared lives worth living.

 Lines you'll remember